danielbodnar/awesome-stars/README.md

 - [vuesion/vuesion](https://github.com/vuesion/vuesion) - Vuesion is a boilerplate that helps product teams build faster than ever with fewer headaches and modern best practices across engineering & design.
 - [mehmetozkaya/Design-Microservices-Architecture-with-Patterns-Principles](https://github.com/mehmetozkaya/Design-Microservices-Architecture-with-Patterns-Principles) - Design Microservices Architecture with Patterns & Principles.
 We're going to learn how to Design Microservices Architecture with using Design Patterns, Principles and the Best Practices.
 You will Lea
 - [saadeghi/daisyui](https://github.com/saadeghi/daisyui) - 🌼 🌼 🌼 🌼 🌼  The most popular, free and open-source Tailwind CSS component library
-- [themesberg/flowbite](https://github.com/themesberg/flowbite) - The most popular and open-source library of Tailwind CSS components
+- [themesberg/flowbite](https://github.com/themesberg/flowbite) - Open-source UI component library and front-end development framework based on Tailwind CSS
 - [carbon-design-system/carbon-components-svelte](https://github.com/carbon-design-system/carbon-components-svelte) - Svelte implementation of the Carbon Design System
 - [openedx/paragon](https://github.com/openedx/paragon) - 💎 An accessible, theme-ready design system built for learning applications and Open edX.
 - [doczjs/docz](https://github.com/doczjs/docz) - ✍ It has never been so easy to document your things!